DevXtianM/QR-Component/README.md

+Project Name : QR Code Component
+Web Technology used: HTML, CSS, Sass
-This project is a qr component
+    This project is a challenge that comes from https://www.frontendmentor.io/